satori-com/satori-video-sdk-cpp/docs/prerequisites.md

 Installed automatically by conan.
 Because the build process links them into the video bot, you can use them in your program:

-* libcbor: CBOR utilities (only the bot framework requires this library, but you can use it if you want)
+* libcbor: CBOR utilities (only the SDK itself requires this library, but you can use it if you want)
 * loguru: Loguru logging system
 * opencv: OpenCV libraries
 * libprometheus-cpp: Prometheus metrics library